Waitt Advanced Biophotonics Core

 Sample preparation instrumentation and services

-The BPHO core has a dedicated EM sample preparation space within the facility to process samples for electron microscopy.
+The BPHO core has a dedicated sample preparation space within the facility, including processing for electron microscopy.
 The sample preparation instrumentation includes:

 • Pelco BioWave Pro Microwave